Doing Hera’s Work on “Hercules”

 The Marvel folks seem to have opted for what is perhaps a more elegant version, known as the triquetra, using the symbol on their Thor’s hammer, but which is not found in Viking art.

-The other symbol the Vikings clearly used is, unfortunately, one that can never be taken back: it is the swastika.
-It appears on several bracteates like this one, which also includes the alu formula, so showing it bears a charm.
-The swastika is also associated with Þórr, and indeed, may simply have been another depiction of mjǫllnir.
+The other symbol the Vikings clearly used is, unfortunately, one that can never be taken back: the swastika.
+It appears on several bracteates, including one that also includes the alu formula, so showing it bears a charm.
+The swastika is also associated with Þórr, and may simply have been another depiction of mjǫllnir.

 Read previous articles in the Viking Esoterica series